Aftermath of World War II: Finland

 In the Winter War of 1939–1940, the Soviet Union invaded neutral Finland and annexed some of its territory.
 From 1941 until 1944, Finland aligned itself with Nazi Germany in a failed effort to regain lost territories from the Soviets.
 Finland retained its independence following the war but remained subject to Soviet-imposed constraints in its domestic affairs.

 The Baltic states

 In 1940 the Soviet Union invaded and annexed the neutral Baltic states, Estonia, Latvia, and Lithuania.
 In June 1941, the Soviet governments of the Baltic states carried out mass deportations of "enemies of the people"; as a result, many treated the invading Nazis as liberators when they invaded only a week later.
 The Atlantic Charter promised self-determination to people deprived of it during the war.
 The British Prime Minister, Winston Churchill, argued for a weaker interpretation of the Charter to permit the Soviet Union to continue to control the Baltic states.
-In March 1944 the U.S. accepted Churchill's view that the Atlantic Charter did not apply to the Baltic states.
+In March 1944 the US accepted Churchill's view that the Atlantic Charter did not apply to the Baltic states.
 With the return of Soviet troops at the end of the war, the Forest Brothers mounted a guerrilla war.
 This continued until the mid-1950s.